 We installed pegboard over a plain backsplash, then added hooks to hang utensils and dishware.

-Make a template of the backsplash area with a large piece of paper (we used paper bags taped together).
+Make a template of the backsplash area using a large piece of kraft paper (we used paper bags taped together).
 Make an exact cut around edges and double-check the measurements.

-Use the template to outline your cutting area on the pegboard.
+Use the template to mark your cutting area on the pegboard.
 Make sure the cut lines are straight and not along the holes in the pegboard.